About the fund

 - Associate Dean for Undergraduate Education June Griffin at firstname.lastname@example.org

 The purpose of the CAS Instructional Improvement Fund is to give departments and units in the college incentives for planning and implementing significant undergraduate instructional improvement projects addressing one of the following needs:

-- Improve preparation of graduate students to teach and support undergraduate classes;
+- Improve the preparation of graduate students to teach and support undergraduate classes.

 - Address barriers to students' academic achievement by improving services offered through an established academic resource/support center.

 - Develop a new Experiential Learning Course consisting of opportunities to apply learning in an outside-the-classroom context or to design and implement original research.
 Typically, these will be 300- and 400-level courses because students should enter these disciplinary courses with at least a foundation in the discipline.

 Proposals should request a maximum of $5,000 based on projected costs, complexity of project undertaken, and scope of impact.